apache/nuttx/configs/stm32ldiscovery/README.txt

          CONFIG_STM32_LCD=y                      : Enable the Segment LCD

-       When the LCD is enabled and the LEDs are disabled, the USART1 serial console will automaticall move to PB6 and PB7 (you will get a compilation error if you forget to disable the LEDs).
+       When the LCD is enabled and the LEDs are disabled, the USART1 serial console will automatically move to PB6 and PB7 (you will get a compilation error if you forget to disable the LEDs).

        SIGNAL FUNCTION   LED        CONNECTION